About us

 About Deep Sea Reporter

-Objectivity is the foundation of serious journalism.
-But according to the rules that apply to public service broadcasters we should support democracy and oppose dictatorship.
-This translates into being subjective in our defence of human rights.
-Healthy ecosystems and biodiversity are essential for the fulfilment of multiple human rights, for example, the right to life, to health and to freshwater.
+Impartiality is the basis of all serious journalism.
+But according to the rules that apply to public service in the Western world, we must take a stand in favour of democracy, against dictatorship.
+This means we must be impartial in the defence of human rights.
+Healthy ecosystems and biodiversity are a prerequisite for the fulfilment of many human rights, such as the right to life, health and clean water.

 Editorial email